 Official journal of the Society for Ethnomusicology

 As the official journal of the Society for Ethnomusicology, Ethnomusicology is the premier publication in the field.
 Its scholarly articles represent current theoretical perspectives and research in ethnomusicology and related fields, while playing a central role in expanding the discipline in the United States and abroad.
-Aimed at a diverse audience of musicologists, anthropologists, folklorists, cultural studies scholars, musicians, and others, this inclusive journal also features book, recording, film, video, and multimedia reviews.
+This journal is intended for a diverse audience including musicologists, anthropologists, folklorists, cultural studies scholars, musicians, and others.
 Peer-reviewed by the Society’s international membership, Ethnomusicology has been published three times a year since the 1950s.

 Abstracts in Anthropology (Online), Academic Search Alumni Edition, Academic Search Complete, Academic Search Elite, Academic Search Premier, Academic Search Ultimate, Anthropological Index Online, Anthropological Literature (Online), Arts & Humanities Citation Index, Arts Premium Collection, Bibliography of Native North Americans, Black Studies Periodicals Database, Book Review Digest Plus (H.W.
 Wilson), Current Abstracts, Current Contents, Dietrich's Index Philosophicus, FRANCIS, Gale Academic OneFile, Gale Academic OneFile Select, Gale General OneFile, Gale Literature: Book Review Index, Gale OneFile: Fine Arts, Humanities Abstracts (H.W.
 Wilson), Humanities Full Text, Humanities Index (Online), Humanities International Complete, Humanities International Index, Humanities Source, Humanities Source Ultimate, IBZ - Internationale Bibliographie der Geistes- und Sozialwissenschaftlichen Zeitschriftenliteratur, InfoTrac Custom, International Bibliography of the Social Sciences, Internationale Bibliographie der Rezensionen Geistes- und Sozialwissenschaftlicher Literatur, Master FILE Elite, Master FILE Premier, MasterFILE Complete, MLA Bibliography and International Bibliography, MLA International Bibliography, Music & Performing Arts Collection, Music Index, Music Index with Full Text, Music Periodicals Database, OmniFile Full Text Mega (H.W.
 Wilson), OmniFile Full Text Select (H.W.
 Wilson), Periodicals Index Online, Personal Alert (E-mail), Poetry & Short Story Reference Center, ProQuest Central, RILM Abstracts of Music Literature, Scopus, SocINDEX, SocINDEX Full Text, TOC Premier, Web of Science